dotnet-foundation/website/input/about/election/campaign-2019/rodrigo-diaz-concha.md

 ## My .NET Contributions

-* Author of “[Xamarin.Forms en acción: aplicaciones de negocio](http://rclibros.es/producto/xamarin-forms-accion/)” : the first book about Xamarin.Forms in Spanish language
+* Author of "[Xamarin.Forms en acción: aplicaciones de negocio](http://rclibros.es/producto/xamarin-forms-accion/)" : the first book about Xamarin.Forms in Spanish language
-* Author of “[Aplicaciones de Negocio con Silverlight 5](http://rclibros.es/producto/silverlight-5/)”: the first book about Silverlight in Spanish language
+* Author of "[Aplicaciones de Negocio con Silverlight 5](http://rclibros.es/producto/silverlight-5/)": the first book about Silverlight in Spanish language
 * Frequent speaker around Latin America, United States and Europe, presenting sessions related to .NET and Cloud Computing
 * LinkedIn Learning author, for topics related to .NET and Azure
 * My podcast "Interfaz Podcast" is a weekly podcast in Spanish language (sometimes in English language as well), about software architecture, development, new technologies and soft skills, most of the time related to .NET technologies.
 After more than 2 years and 100+ episodes, is listened by thousands of people each month